 Coming up with fresh ideas for a mobile app is far from an easy task in a fast-growing and competitive field like this, even if you already have the necessary experience and the budget.
 However, new ideas are crucial if you want to create a startup, launch a new business or develop an existing one.

-1. Virtual Interior Design
+1. App for Virtual Interior Design (AR)

 AR technologies are already developed enough to use them as a basis for great products created for various areas.
 For example, you can develop an application allowing you to add a photo of your room and then try “furnishing” it with different interior design elements: change wall colors, experiment with light, add and remove curtains, furniture items, etc.

-This is a great idea for a mobile startup that you could monetize by partnering with furniture stores, or repair or design services.
+This is a great app idea for a mobile startup that you could monetize by partnering with furniture stores, or repair or design services.

 2. Book Reviews and Recommendations

-If you like reading books, you will surely see value in this idea.
+If you like reading books, you will surely see value in this simple app idea.
 Imagine an app with which you could take a picture of a book that interests you in a store and then instantly read feedback on it or recommendations for similar books.
 The data can be pulled from Goodreads, Amazon, and other similar platforms.

-3. Virtual Jewelry Try-On
+3. Virtual Jewelry Try-On App

 This is another way to use technology based on augmented reality.
-The user could try on appealing jewelry by uploading their photo in the app, and make a purchase decision based on the visualization.
+The user could try on appealing jewelry by uploading their photo in the application, and make a purchase decision based on the visualization.

-4. Application for Elderly People
+4. App for Elderly People

 Everyone needs additional care and attention as they age, and elderly people are gradually becoming an increasingly large category of app users.
-Imagine an idea for an app that will make their lives easier by planning their daily activities, reminding them about medications and utility bills, or simplifying the ordering and delivery of food products for their individual diet.
+Imagine an idea for an app that will make senior lives easier by planning their daily activities, reminding them about medications and utility bills, or simplifying the ordering and delivery of food products for their individual diet.